Kate Middleton News: Kate Says She Was ‘Lucky’ To Have Her Middleton Family

 The kindness bench usually lives in the playground, and any child who is feeling down, lonely, or in need of a friend can sit on it to let the other children know they need some support.

-The deputy head teacher (equivalent to a vice-principal in American schools) told the Duke and Duchess what her staff was doing to help the students learn how to put kindness “K factor” into action.
+The deputy head teacher (equivalent to a vice-principal in American schools) told the Duke and Duchess the latest news on what her staff was doing to help the students learn how to put the kindness “K factor” into action.

 “Whether it’s helping a friend out who feels a bit lonely on the day and supporting them, and we’ve also talked to the children about being kind to ourselves, that’s around the negative talk we may have of putting ourselves down.”

 Kate agreed wholeheartedly with the approach.
-The duchess told the gathered crowd about meeting a little girl at one of the mental health charities where she is a long-time patron.
+The Duchess told the gathered crowd about meeting a little girl at one of the mental health charities where she is a long-time patron.
 The 11-year-old explained to Kate how keeping feelings inside can make a person “feel as though you will blow up like a balloon” and said that when she talks to a teacher or friend about the balloon inside, she feels “so much better.”

 Middleton suggested that watching out for others who might need to talk is a great way to practice kindness and help where needed.
 She reminded her audience that “helping someone out will also make you feel so much better, too.”

 On the day before the launch, Kate, Prince William, and Prince Harry all took part in a special race to draw attention to their Heads Together mental health campaign.
+Kate’s campaign is often featured in Middleton news.
 Middleton’s wardrobe let her look her athletic best in black jeans and a puffy coat, with her hair tied back for a competitive edge.

 Unfortunately for Kate, the wardrobe prep still left her a loser in the race to the princes.